Warning notification:Warning

 • check for ketones – you can get blood ketone test strips on prescription from your pharmacy and a ketone meter from your diabetes team

-• try to eat small amounts regularly - if you cannot eat, drink carbohydrate drinks like milk, full sugar minerals or fruit juice or have ice cream or sweets
+If you cannot eat, drink carbohydrate drinks like milk, full-sugar soft drinks or fruit juice, or have ice cream or sweets.

 Don't

-• do not worry about taking medicines that contain sugar – small amounts will not matter
+• do not worry about taking medicines that contain sugar, for example over-the-counter cough medicine.
+Small amounts of sugar won't cause problems.

 Going to hospital